|Nutrition Facts (per serving)|

-- If you’re really a cheese lover try adding 1/2 cup water or stock along with about half a block, or 4 ounces, of Velveeta cheese along with the cream cheese.
+- If you’re really a cheese lover try adding 1/2 cup water or stock, and about half a block (4 ounces) of Velveeta cheese along with the cream cheese.

 - Sprinkle the top with Monterey jack and pop in the broiler for a few minutes for an even more decadent dip.

 To make things even easier on yourself, freeze this dip in an airtight container for up to three months.
 Remove from the freezer the night before you want to serve the dip and allow it to thaw in the fridge, then just reheat in the microwave, about 2 minutes at a time, stirring often.
 If you don't have a microwave, you can reheat the dip on the stovetop on medium-low heat.

 If the dip is too thick, try adding about 1/4 cup of chicken stock or water while warming and stirring.
 If it’s too thin, add more cream cheese, about 1 tablespoon at a time.